kennty1/ADULT-ANALYSIS-/README.md

 | --------------------- | --------------- | ------------------------------------------- | ------------------------ | ------------------------------------- | ---------------------------- | --------------------- | ------------------------------- | ---------- | ------ | ------------------------------- | ------------------------------- | ----------------------------- | ----------------- | ---------------------------- |
 | Age of the individual | Employment type | Census weight used for population estimates | Highest formal education | Numerical encoding of education level | Marital status of the person | Type of job performed | Family status or household role | Race group | Gender | Money earned from capital gains | Money lost through capital loss | Number of hours worked weekly | Country of origin | Income class (<=50K or >50K) |
 ---

 ---
-## Objectives
-+ To classify whether a tumor is benign or malignant based on cell nucleus features extracted from medical imaging.
----
 ## Tools Used
 + POWER BI